samscott89/swiggen/README.md

  - Currently just hacked together by making loads of the cbindgen library public
  - Probably a million more problems
  - The code is not well written at all, everything is very hacky
+ - Unwraps everywhere.
+No real error handling.
+Also all hidden behind macros so probably incredibly impenetrable errors.